conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

   - Definition of the standard library used for C++
   - Deactivation of rpaths in OSX

-- *CMakePresets.json*: The toolchain can also generate a ``CMakePresets.json`` standard file, check the documentation `here <https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html>`_.
+- *CMakePresets.json*: The toolchain also generates a ``CMakePresets.json`` standard file, check the documentation `here <https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html>`_.
 It is currently using the version "3" of the JSON schema.
   Conan creates a ``default`` configure preset with the information: